Market research generally falls into two main methodological groups: qualitative and quantitative. Rob Sheldon explains

 Qualitative research is usually audio-recorded and transcribed.
 The transcriptions form the data which is then analysed by the moderator.
 Groups can also be video-recorded and can also be observed in real-time at venues specially designed for that purpose.

-You can expect a report or a presentation of the findings supported by verbatim quotes from the participants.
+If a professional market research company carries this out for you, you can expect a report or a presentation of the findings supported by verbatim quotes from the participants.

 How does quantitative research work?

 Quantitative research uses a structured questionnaire with mostly closed questions, ie the respondents select their answers from given lists of possible responses.
 A range of question types may be used.
 For example, rating questions can measure strength of feeling such as importance or satisfaction, ranking questions can determine preferences, and so on.

 Quantitative research may be paper-based, as in a postal survey, or computerised, as in a telephone or online survey.
 A computerised survey can also be conducted face-to-face using a laptop or on site (eg in-store, on street) using PDAs (hand-held computers).